Orion Pictures: 1978–1981: Beginnings

 On February 6, 1978, three executives of Transamerica (TA)-owned studio United Artists (UA)—Arthur B. Krim (chairman), Eric Pleskow (president and chief executive officer), and Robert Benjamin (chairman of the finance committee)—quit their jobs.
 Krim and Benjamin had headed UA since 1951 and subsequently turned around the then-flailing studio with a number of critical and commercial successes.
 Change had begun once Transamerica purchased UA in 1967 and, within a decade, a rift formed between Krim and Transamerica chairman John R. Beckett concerning the studio's operations.
 Krim suggested spinning off UA into a separate company which was rejected by Beckett.

 The last straw came for Pleskow when he refused to collect and deliver the medical records of UA department heads to Transamerica's offices in San Francisco for the sake of confidentiality.
 The tensions only worsened when Fortune magazine reported an article on the clash between UA and TA in which Beckett had stated that, if the executives disliked the parent company's treatment of them, they should resign.
 Krim, Benjamin and Pleskow quit UA on January 13, 1978, followed by the exits of senior vice presidents William Bernstein and Mike Medavoy three days later.
 The week following the resignations, according to the website Reference for Business, 63 important Hollywood figures took out an advertisement in a trade paper warning Transamerica that it had made a fatal mistake in letting the five men leave.
 The 'fatal mistake' came true following the box-office disaster of Heaven's Gate in 1980 which led to Transamerica selling UA to Metro-Goldwyn-Mayer (MGM).

 That same year, the five men forged a deal with Warner Bros.
 The executives formed Orion Pictures Company, named after the constellation which they claimed had five main stars (it actually has seven or eight).
 The new company intended only to finance projects, giving the filmmakers complete creative autonomy; this ideal had been successfully implemented at United Artists.
-Orion held a $100 million line of credit and its films would be distributed by the Warner Bros. studio.
+Orion held a $100 million line of credit and its films would be distributed through Warner Bros.
 Orion, however, was contractually given free rein over distribution and advertising as well as the number and type of films the executives chose to invest in.